 Can a Trustee Withdraw Money From a Trust?

 A trustee is allowed to use money from the trust they oversee to pay third-party expenses.
-It’s possible that you may include additional circumstances in the trust’s wording in which they may be able to make additional withdrawals.
+It’s possible to include additional circumstances in the trust’s wording in which they may be able to make additional withdrawals.
 But generally, the trustee is entitled to use trust funds to pay for things like:

-It’s also the trustee’s responsibility to distribute assets in the trust to beneficiaries, according to the terms you set out.
-This is true even if they personally disagree with your instructions.
+It’s also the trustee’s responsibility to distribute assets in the trust to beneficiaries, according to the terms that you established.
+This is true even if they disagree with your instructions.
 If one beneficiary believes that a trustee is behaving unfairly or unethically, they could seek to have them removed.

 Can You Act as Your Own Trustee?